Clumber and Hardwick: Location

 The A614 Nottingham-Blyth road forms most of the east parish boundary.
-The park is primarily accessed by Limetree Avenue which branches from this main road and routes into Carburton.
-Apleyhead Lodge and arch at the north entrance of the avenue, is outside the boundary in Elkesley parish.
+The park is primarily accessed by Limetree Avenue which branches from this main road and routes into Carburton, Apleyhead Lodge and arch at the north entrance of the avenue, is outside the boundary in Elkesley parish.

-The parish consists of Clumber Park which takes up a large majority of the area, the central visitor facilities surrounding the church and gardens, and Hardwick Village which is 1 mile to the north east:
+The parish consists of Clumber Park which takes up a large majority of the area, the central visitor facilities surrounding the church and gardens, and Hardwick Village which is 1 mile to the north east: Much of the population of 66 people are in Hardwick with a few sparsely scattered cottages and residences throughout the remainder of the parish.

 Clumber Park

 Clumber Park is the main portion of the overall parish.
 The area was formerly a ducal estate of the Pelham-Clinton family, also known as the Dukes of Newcastle, and is now owned by the National Trust.
 It is listed Grade I on the Register of Historic Parks and Gardens.
 The gardens and the estate are open to the public all year round.
 Due to being a visitor attraction, several facilities have developed around the former mansion area, reusing outlying auxiliary buildings.